The Elder Scrolls Online: Wrathstone

+Scalebreaker

-Dragonhold brings the year-long Season of the Dragon storyline to a conclusion with content including a new zone, quests, rewards, and challenges.
-It was released on Windows and Mac on October 21, 2019.
+Scalebreaker is a dungeon pack and includes two new dungeons: Moongrave Fane and Lair of Maarselok.
+It was released for Windows on August 12, 2019.

 Harrowstorm

-Harrowstorm was released on February 24, 2020 for Windows and Mac and March 10, 2020 for Xbox One and PS4.
-It includes two dungeons, "Icereach" and "Unhallowed Grave", which introduce the story line of the Dark Heart of Skyrim.
+Harrowstorm was released on February 24, 2020 for Windows and MacOS, and March 10, 2020 for Xbox One and PS4.
+It includes two dungeons, Icereach and Unhallowed Grave, which introduce the storyline of the Dark Heart of Skyrim.

 Stonethorn

-Stonethorn was released on August 24, 2020 for Windows, Mac, and Stadia and September 1, 2020 for Xbox One and PS4.
-It includes two dungeons, "Castle Thorn" and "Stone Garden", which continue the Dark Heart of Skyrim storyline.
+Stonethorn was released on August 24, 2020 for Windows, MacOS, and Stadia, and on September 1, 2020 for Xbox One and PS4.
+It includes two dungeons, Castle Thorn and Stone Garden, which continue the Dark Heart of Skyrim storyline.

 Flames of Ambition

-Flames of Ambition was released on March 8, 2021 for Windows, Mac, and Stadia and March 16, 2021 for Xbox One and PS4.
-It includes two dungeons, "Black Drake Villa" and "The Cauldron" which begins The Gates of Oblivion story line, which is planned to be continued in the Blackwood chapter.
+Flames of Ambition was released on March 8, 2021 for Windows, MacOS, and Stadia, and on March 16, 2021 for Xbox One and PS4.
+It includes two dungeons, Black Drake Villa and The Cauldron, and begins The Gates of Oblivion storyline, which is planned to continue in the Blackwood Chapter.

 Waking Flame

 Waking Flame is a dungeon DLC released on August 23, 2021, which will continue the Gates of Oblivion storyline following the Blackwood Chapter.
+The DLC includes two new dungeons: Red Petal Bastion and The Dread Cellar.

+Ascending Tide

+Ascending Tide is a dungeon pack DLC containing two new group dungeons, Coral Aerie and Shipwright's Regret.
+It is the first part of the Legacy of the Bretons year-long adventure.
+It was released on March 14, 2022 for Windows and MacOS.

+Lost Depths

+Lost Depths is a dungeon pack DLC containing two new group dungeons, Earthen Root Enclave and Graven Deep.
+It was released on August 22, 2022 for PC, and on September 6, 2022 for consoles.

+Scribes of Fate

+Scribes of Fate is a dungeon-based DLC containing two new group dungeons, Scrivener's Hall and Bal Sunnar.
+It is the first part of the Shadow Over Morrowind story arc and was released on March 13, 2023.

+Scions of Ithelia

+Scions of Ithelia is a dungeon pack DLC containing two new dungeons, Oathsworn Pit and Bedlam Veil.
+It was released on March 11, 2024 for PC and MacOS, and on March 26 for Xbox and PlayStation consoles.